mikelane/minichess/README.md

     python setup.py build
     python setup.py install

+### Connecting to the IMCS ###

+In order to connect to the IMCS server, you must have a settings file.
+The game will attempt to help you make the settings file on the first run if no such file is found, but this might be a bit buggy at the moment.
+For now, please create a file called `settings.ini` and input information like you see in the `example_settings.ini` file.

+    [SERVER]
+    host = sweet.chess.host.url
+    port = 9999

+    [PLAYER]
+    username = ur_player
+    password = hunter2

 ### Playing a Game ###

 Currently, this AI only supports accepting games and you must do it manually.
 This is still in the debugging stage, so the `play` bash script will start the c++ file as well as the python file with the `--debug` and `--player ab` flags.
 So all you have to do to start playing a game is to execute the following command: